 Do you want to be a part of the solution to the world's most complex problems, but you're not sure where you fit?
 Do you wonder how your academic learning is preparing you to create change?

-DU Grand Challenges Student Scholars is a faculty-student mentoring program.
-The goal of the program is to provide a structured opportunity for students to integrate learning across DU experiences that are relevant to DU Grand Challenges issue areas (improving daily living, increasing economic opportunity, and advancing deliberation and action for the public good in our communities), and to reflect on their public identities and potential to contribute to work on complex public problems.
+DU Grand Challenges Student Scholars provides a structured opportunities for students to integrate learning across DU experiences that are relevant to DU Grand Challenges issue areas (improving daily living, increasing economic opportunity, and advancing deliberation and action for the public good in our communities), and to reflect on their public identities and potential to contribute to work on complex public problems.
 Students Scholars are eligible for exclusive funding to develop community-engaged research, learning, and service projects with a community partner.
 Faculty members mentor students in critical reflection on the intersection between students' future aspirations, their DU education, and public good work.

 Kelly is a second year student majoring in Biology and minoring in Spanish.Kelly's Portfolio

 Madalyne is a first year student majoring in Theatre and with a double minor in Leadership Studies and Gender and Women's Studies.Madalyne's Portfolio